 The speaker reveals that he sees the passage to India as the event to aid in the melding of "land, geographies," and it is "dancing before you, hold[ing] a festival garland / As brides and bridegrooms hand in hand."
 He and his soul will take a voyage to India: "Caroling free, singing our song of God, / Chanting our chant of pleasant exploration."

-The speaker remains in a celebratory mood as brings into his catalogue activities that reveals the varied cultures and long-standing traditions of the world.
+The speaker remains in a celebratory mood as he brings into his catalogue activities that reveal the varied cultures and long-standing traditions of the world.

 But the speaker transcends the physical earth and insists that his journey is not merely to a geographical place called India; his journey is a mystical one: "For we are bound where mariner has not yet dared to go, / And we will risk the ship, ourselves and all."
 Therefore, he will "farther, farther, farther sail!"

 The speaker seems to have transcended the very idea of "passage" or travel from one earthly location to another.
 He is now revealing the efficacy of soul experience, which even transcends mental experience.

 Such spiritual journeying was brilliantly depicted in the quotation by Swami Sri Yukteswar in Paramahansa Yogananda's Autobiography of a Yogi: "What one does not trouble to find within will not be discovered by transporting the body hither and yon."

 This speaker's wide-ranging song of journey dramatizes the heart of that great swami's message.
 This speaker understands that unity between the East and the West will be achieved through soul awareness, and not merely the physical and material exchange of ideas and material goods.

 Part 9: Homage to All Travelers: Geographic and Soul

 While honoring those travelers who have adventurously opened up the world to others, the speaker in Whitman's poem also pays homage to those spiritual travelers who have opened up the spiritual level of being beyond this world.